Wingman4l7/coinbassist/README.md

 If you want to just buy BTC and don't care to use the threshold to buy under/at a certain price, just set the theshold config value high enough so it won't matter.
 The "min" and "max" values in the config aren't currently used anywhere.

 ## Origins & Credit Due ##
 Initially cloned from [chenosaurus]' [buy.js Gist]; incorporated threshold functionality from [FernandoEscher]'s [fork of same].
 I used the JSON config file and REPL-as-command-line from [martindale]'s [coinbase-trader], and I'll probably be using other bits from it in the near future.

-Lots of good stuff in [otakup0pe]'s [nodecoinbase] too, so there's probably going to be pieces from that in here as well, eventually.
+Credit goes to [AlliedEnvy] for the clever name.

 ## License ##
 I haven't bothered to formally declare which license this is going to be under, but it's obviously open-source, and it will probably be some flavor of [Creative Commons], or maybe [GPL].